 You just need to reduce you carry on size by about 30%.
 That's not so hard really when you know how.

 And for peats sake people!
-When the airline lands you won't get getting off the plane for a good few minutes.... so stay in your seat and remain calm.
+When the plane lands you won't get getting off for a good few minutes.... so stay in your seat and remain calm.

 You can't get off the plane until they park and open the doors!!!
 So sit down, chill the f*ck out, and listen to some Jim Reeves :)